 Throughout our lives we are taught about the stages of grief; denial, anger, bargaining, depression, and acceptance.
 This model, pioneered by researcher Elisabeth Kubler-Ross, was developed in her study of dying patients.
 However, popular culture and researchers have started to apply this model to the bereaved.

 You’re not following that model though, are you?

 Health teachers and some doctors have tried to explain that grief goes through distinct stages, but you might not be one of the fortunate ones to go through such a clear and definable set of stages.
 Humans are not machines, grief is not a loading bar on your computer progressing to 100% when everything will be how you want it to be.
 It is this revelation, this lack of empirical data, that leads many researchers to challenge this model.
 While it is worth reading the research, the point of this post is to remind you that you’re are not alone.

 These are all normal responses to death and are all part of the grieving process.
-These are also not all inclusive so, if what you are feeling isn’t listed here, don’t worry too much and remember that you’re not alone.
+These are also not all-inclusive so, if what you are feeling isn’t listed here, don’t worry too much, and remember that you’re not alone.
 Remind yourself that people are unique and deal with grief in their own way, science is not magic, and there are resources available.
-Doctors are still discovering new ways in which people cope after a death, and the debate over how to best handle grief remains vigorous and lively.
+Doctors are still discovering new ways in which people cope after death, and the debate over how to best handle grief remains vigorous and lively.

 While your emotions are unique and probably appropriate, how you deal with them is another matter entirely.
 There are healthy ways to deal with emotions and unhealthy ways.
 Shutting yourself off from the world, destroying things, quitting your job, and entertaining suicidal thoughts are all unhealthy and may require professional intervention (especially that last one).